oracle-livelabs/converged/obaas/setup/setup.md

     OS:           Linux 5.10.102.1-microsoft-standard-WSL2 amd64
     ```

 ## Task 5: Install the Oracle Backend for Spring Boot CLI

 The Oracle Backend for Spring Boot CLI is used to configure your backend and to deploy your Spring Boot applications to the backend.

-1. Download the CLI
+1. Download the Oracle Backend for Spring Boot CLI

    Download the CLI from [here](#)

-1. Install the CLI
+2. Install the Oracle Backend for Spring Boot CLI

    To install the CLI, you just need to make sure it is executable and add it to your PATH environment variable.